Justin-Bento/farah-hakimpour/README.md

 **Business:** Google Analytics and Formspree are integrated to manage the contact form submissions securely and efficiently.
 Formspree to manage forms.

+## Challenges Faced 🤯

+1. Setting up and integrating the content management system to ensure smooth project uploads and updates.
+2. Resolving Post CSS issues and ensuring proper functionality in the website's design.
+3. Implementing data retrieval and posting functionalities to interact with the Sanity API effectively.
+4. Handling filtering of an array of objects within JavaScript to showcase projects seamlessly.
+5. Deploying website using vercels new layout.